 When it comes to choosing the right name for your craft enterprise, focus on an iconic idea that communicates what you want others to experience when purchasing your products.
 Look at other companies in your industry and see how they’ve named their businesses for inspiration.

 Keep the following points in mind as you brainstorm:

-A good Etsy shop name is about getting buyer and search engine attention.
+A good Etsy store name is about getting buyer and search engine attention.
 Therefore, it needs to be short, catchy, and versatile enough that a customer can remember it or take the time to write it down fast.

-Start by trying to come up with a single word (if possible), and then using puns off of this word for your store’s title or description is probably the best option.
+Start by trying to come up with a single word (if possible) and then using puns off of this word for your store’s title or description is probably the best option.
 So, if you sell handmade lip balm, a site called Licky Lips could be good.